Ezra Levant: "Gypsy" comments

 On September 5, 2012, Levant broadcast a commentary that he titled "The Jew vs. the Gypsies" on The Source, in which he accused the Romani people as a group of being criminals.
 Levant said, "These are gypsies, a culture synonymous with swindlers.
 The phrase gypsy and cheater have been so interchangeable historically that the word has entered the English language as a verb: he gypped me.
 Gypsies are not a race.
 They're a shiftless group of hobos.
 They rob people blind.
 Their chief economy is theft and begging.
 For centuries these roving highway gangs have mocked the law and robbed their way across Europe."

 Following complaints, the Sun News Network removed the video from their webpage and issued an apology: "Two weeks ago on the Sun News program 'The Source' we looked at the issue of Canadian refugee claims by the Roma people.
 Following the broadcast we received a number of complaints from viewers who felt the broadcast reinforced negative stereotypes about the Roma people.
 We have completed a review of the material and we agree that this content was inappropriate and should not have gone to air.
 It was not the intent of Sun News, or anyone employed by Sun News, to promote negative stereotypes about the Roma people.
 We regret our error in these broadcasts, and we apologize unreservedly to the Roma people and to you, our viewers."

-Bernie Farber, former CEO of the Canadian Jewish Congress, Holocaust survivor Nate Leipciger and Avrum Rosensweig of Ve'ahavta: The Canadian Jewish Humanitarian and Relief Committee published an op-ed in the National Post which condemned Levant's commentary as a "contemptible screed" and argued that "[t]he time has come for all of us to reject hate and bigotry — against any group".
+The Canadian Jewish Humanitarian and Relief Committee, founded by Avrum Rosensweig of Ve'ahavta, published an op-ed in the National Post which condemned Levant's commentary as a "contemptible screed" and argued that "[t]he time has come for all of us to reject hate and bigotry — against any group".